Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 ----------

-Creating a new loop from scratch
+Creating a New Loop From Scratch
 --------------------------------

 You can also go wild and implement a full loop from scratch by sub-classing the :class:`~pytorch_lightning.loops.base.Loop` base class.